Apolipoprotein B (ApoB) is an important component of many lipoproteins that are involved in atherosclerosis and

 Rupture of an atherosclerotic plaque may lead to thrombosis (blood clotting) causing an acute occlusion (blockage) of the artery.
-If this occurs in a coronary artery it may cause an acute myocardial infarction.
+If this occurs in a coronary artery it may cause an acute myocardial infarction (acute heart attack).

 There are many factors that contribute to atherosclerosis, one of which is elevated level of cholesterol.

 Although cholesterol is an essential substance, elevated plasma levels appear to play an important role in the initiation and progression of atherosclerosis.
 In animal models, atherosclerosis will not occur in the absence of greatly elevated levels of plasma cholesterol.

 High levels of plasma cholesterol also appear to be an important contributor to atherosclerosis in humans, although the threshold level of plasma cholesterol that must be exceeded to produce clinically relevant disease appears to be much lower than that in animal models, possibly because lesion formation occurs over many decades.

 Atherosclerotic clinical events, such as myocardial infarction are uncommon among individuals with lifelong very low plasma cholesterol levels.

 Because fats are insoluble in water, cholesterol can not be transported in blood on its own.

 The body’s solution to this problem is to bind cholesterol to certain proteins that function as transport vehicles carrying different types of fats such as cholesterol, triglycerides (TG) and phospholipids.
 These combinations of fats and protein are termed lipoproteins.